USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ## An Introduction to Snakemake

-*Instructors: Viswanathan Satheesh .
-Rick Masonbrink*
+*Instructors: Viswanathan Satheesh, Rick Masonbrink*

 ### Learning Objectives

 By the end of this workshop, you will be able to:

-1. **Write Snakemake pipelines from scratch** — defining rules with inputs, outputs, and shell commands, and letting Snakemake infer how they connect.
+1. **Write Snakemake pipelines from scratch** — define rules with inputs, outputs, and shell commands, and letting Snakemake infer how they connect.
-2. **Process many files in parallel automatically** — using wildcards and `expand()` so one rule scales to any number of samples, with no hand-written loops.
+2. **Process many files in parallel automatically** — use wildcards and `expand()` so one rule scales to any number of samples, with no hand-written loops.
-3. **Make pipelines configurable, portable, and reproducible** — using config files, profiles, resources, and software environments (modules/conda) so a pipeline runs anywhere.
+3. **Make pipelines configurable, portable, and reproducible** — use config files, profiles, resources, and software environments (modules/conda) so a pipeline runs anywhere.
 4. And, threaded through all of it, one meta-skill:
-   **Reason backward from a target.** Given a result you want, work out the chain of files it depends on — which is exactly how Snakemake builds and runs a pipeline.
+   **Reason backward from a target.** Given a result you want, work out the chain of files and operations it depends on — which is exactly how Snakemake builds and runs a pipeline.

 ### What You'll Build